 - Remember: you are doing amazingly well to make a police statement and get all your story down on paper.
 You are being so courageous.
 Keep going!

-- Your statement is your story.
+- Your statement is your account of what happened.
 Tell it as you remember it and experienced it.